-Western Michigan University's undergraduate integrative holistic health and wellness minor is an 18-credit hour minor available to all majors.
+Western Michigan University's undergraduate holistic health and contemplative well-being minor is an 18-credit hour minor available to all majors.

 What is holistic health?